Ridzz23/cse15l-lab-reports/LabReport5.md

 * run jdb : you can use the `run` command
 * print the local variables of the array to identify what is going on : `print [variable name]`

 Hopefully this helps you identify the bug.
-Identify the bug, you will.
+Identify the bug, you will !

 **Luke Skywalker :**
 **2 hours ago, on Dagobah**